ERP-22 de Agosto

-The ERP-22 de Agosto was an Argentinian guerrilla faction split in 1973 of the Military Committee of the Federal Capital of the People's Revolutionary Army (ERP), as a result of tactical divergences regarding the organization's position before the electoral act of March 11, 1973.
+The ERP-22 de Agosto was an Argentinian guerrilla splinter group of the Military Committee of the Federal District of the People's Revolutionary Army (ERP), established as a result of tactical divergences regarding the organization's position before the general elections of March 11, 1973.

-Reasons of the Split
+Reasons of the split

-As the campaign for the 1973 presidential elections progressed, in which Peronism presented the Cámpora-Solano Lima formula, the Revolutionary Workers Party (PRT, the ERP party) continued to denounce Perón as a "tool of the regime bourgeois".
+As the campaign for the 1973 presidential elections progressed, in which Peronism presented the Cámpora-Solano Lima formula, the Revolutionary Workers Party (PRT, the ERP party) continued to denounce Perón as a "tool of the bourgeois regime".
 ERP members who disagreed with this position were separated after the meeting of the Central Committee in December 1972 (the first in which Mario Santucho was present after returning from his exile in Cuba), in which they concluded that It was impossible to continue within the organization.
 There were also other ERP members who separated from the organization for other reasons.

 Foundation of ERP-22

 On January 15, 1973, at a campsite in Buenos Aires, the ERP-August 22 held its founding congress.
 Almost all of its militants from the Buenos Aires Regional and the Military Committee of the ERP Capital.
 The initial structure of the ERP-22 was a copy of the command line that the splinters had when they were part of the ERP.
 In addition, the new ERP-22 made no distinction between party and army, leaving its name linked to the latter.
-On March 8, 1978, the Eduardo Capello Command publishes a statement speaking and encouraging Argentine society to vote in favor of FREJULI, in the elections of March 11, 1973, calling the people "to defeat the dictatorship at the polls, through the mass vote to the FREJULI lists "and" mobilize to verify compliance with these modifications.
+On March 8, 1978, the Eduardo Capello Command published a statement speaking and encouraging Argentine society to vote in favor of FREJULI, in the elections of March 11, 1973, calling the people "to defeat the dictatorship at the polls, through the mass vote to the FREJULI lists "and" mobilize to verify compliance with these modifications.
 "The sympathy and the workers' and people's support that awakens is the one that brings together the greatest possibilities of defeating the government maneuver at the polls".

-The date of the name refers to the day of 1972 in which the first large-scale joint operation of the ERP, Montoneros and Peronist Armed Forces (FAP) guerrillas takes place in order to free many of their main chiefs imprisoned in the Rawson criminal.
-On November 11, 1973 the group also organized a tribute to the villero leader of the San Pablo neighborhood and militant Nemesio Aquino, a well-known l"ocal revolutionary and militant who the group describes as "the worker who knew how to embrace the ideas of revolutionary Marxism and build the organization political-military essential to galvanize the progress of the people in their struggle for power".
+The date of the name refers to the day of 1972 in which the first large-scale joint operation of the ERP, Montoneros and Peronist Armed Forces (FAP) guerrillas took place in order to free many of their main chiefs imprisoned in Rawson.
+On November 11, 1973, the group also organized a tribute to the villero leader of the San Pablo neighborhood and militant Nemesio Aquino, a well-known local revolutionary and militant who the group describes as "the worker who knew how to embrace the ideas of revolutionary Marxism and build the organization political-military essential to galvanize the progress of the people in their struggle for power".